VLucet/git-and-github-with-r-workshop/README.md

 ### Exercise 7: The tree of git 🌳

 A great way to make conflicst much more manageable is to use the magic of branching.
 Branches are like alternate timelines that allow you to work on a snapshot of the repo at a given time.
 You start by "branching out of the master branch": this copies the current version of the repo and allows you to make changes on a separate "branch".
-One of the team member should do the folloing.
+One of the team members should do the following.
 The first thing is to create the branch:
 ```bash
 git branch mynewbranch		# This simply creates the new branch
 ```